ayush-chandil/Javascript-Clock/README.md

 # JAVASCRIPT-CLOCK

-Javascript Clock which show time and date and also gives information abou the clocks history,its types and many more.
+Javascript Clock which show time and date and also gives information about the clocks history,its types and many more.
 Feel free to give suggestions